-- 1 Choose the Settings→Emulator Config→Monitor...
-(ALT, S, E, O) command. - 2 Select the Foreground option. - 3 Enter the base address of the foreground monitor in the Monitor Address text box.
-The address must reside on a 4 Kbyte boundary (in other words, an address ending in 000H) and must be specified in hexadecimal. - 4 If you wish to synchronize monitor cycles to the target system (that is, interlock the emulation and target system RDY on accesses to the monitor memory block), select the Monitor Cycles Use Target RDY option; otherwise, deselect this option. - 5 Leave the Monitor File Name text box empty.
-This tells the emulator to use the default foreground monitor present in the emulator firmware. - 6 Choose the OK button. - 7 Use the Settings→Emulator Config→Memory Map...
+- 1 Choose the Settings $\rightarrow$ Emulator Config $\rightarrow$ Monitor...
+(ALT, S, E, O) command. - 2 Select the Foreground type option. - 3 Select the Emulator-supplied source option. - 4 Enter the base address of the foreground monitor in the Monitor Address text box.
+The address must reside on a 2 Kbyte boundary (in other words, an address ending in 000H or 800H) and must be specified in hexadecimal. - 5 Choose the OK button. - 6 Use the Settings→Emulator Config→Memory Map...
 (ALT, S, E, M) to re-map the user program memory areas.
-Selecting the foreground monitor automatically resets the current memory map and adds a new map term for the monitor. - 8 Load the user program by choosing the File→Load Object...
+Selecting the foreground monitor automatically resets the current memory map and adds a new map term for the monitor. - 7 Load the user program by choosing the File→Load Object...
 (ALT, F, L) command and entering the name of the user program object file.